SandeepThakare/dev_installation_scripts/README.md

   Take an reference from https://help.github.com/articles/checking-for-existing-ssh-keys<br/>

- 3. git_push.sh
+ 3. git_push.sh<br />
   This script simply push your code o your git repo with your choice branch If you did't set your ssh key then it will prompt you for username and password Top skip this run 'git_ssh_key_generation.sh' script first and change your remote url to ssh url

- 4. docker.sh
+ 4. docker.sh<br />
   This script install docker and docker compose in your system.
   If docker is already present then 1st this script will remove that version and install latest version

- 5. aws_cli_installation.sh
+ 5. aws_cli_installation.sh<br />
   This script install and set up aws cli on your local system.
   You need aws use access key and secret key to set up aws cli If you do not have credential then you can generate by using follwing steps<br />
   i.
 Visit https://console.aws.amazon.com/iam/home?region=us-east-1#/home<br />
   ii.
 Click on Users --> Add Users --> Choose Access Type "Programmatic access" -->
         Create group with "AdministratorAccess" access policy --> Click Creae User<br />
   iii.
 Note down the access key and secret key or download csv using "download csv" button on left upper corner<br />
   iv.   run "aws configure" command and provide access key and secret key<br />